Deadline extended! Apply ASAP to volunteer in the 2024-25 season

 The Architects in Schools (AiS) program aims to do just that: introduce the youngest Oregonians to the power and possibilities of design with the end goal of creating lifelong learners and critical thinkers who have a voice in their community.
 This is AFO’s longest running program.

-Administered by AFO since 2003, the program has grown from annually serving 800 students to currently serving more than 5,400 third through fifth grade students in the Portland metropolitan area, Salem, Eugene and Central, Southern, Eastern and Coastal Oregon.
+Administered by AFO since 2003, the program has grown from annually serving 800 students to currently serving more than 5,000 3rd-5th grade students in the Portland metropolitan area, Salem, Eugene, and Central, Southern, Eastern, and Coastal Oregon.
 Learn more about the history of AiS.

-Architects in Schools delivers arts programming, environmental understanding, awareness of cultural links to history, understanding responsibility to the natural environment, career awareness and communication skills – all through the principles and practices of architecture and design while addressing Common Core and Next Generation Science Standards.
+Architects in Schools delivers arts programming, environmental understanding, awareness of cultural links to history, understanding responsibility to the natural environment, career awareness and communication skills – all through the principles and practices of architecture and design while addressing required education standards.

 How it Works

-AFO recruits professionals from the building community (architects, contractors, engineers and more) and matches them with Oregon teachers in their geographic area.
-Together, they choose lessons from our curriculum guide and create a unique and engaging experience that introduces third through fifth grade students to the basic principles of design over a six-week residency.
+AFO recruits professionals from the building community (architects, engineers, contractors, and more) and matches them with 3rd-5th grade* Oregon teachers in their geographic area.
+Together, they choose lessons from our curriculum guide and create a unique and engaging experience that introduces students to the basic principles of design.
+AiS is offered free of charge to schools.

 AFO provides a training workshop, staff support, public exhibition of final projects and a copy of Architecture as a Basic Curriculum Builder which includes: